Afridocs/GLBackend/REST-spec.md

 `/submission/<submission_id>`

-Returns the currently submitted fields, filenames and size, this is the only interface giving back the complete submission status (GET only) all the files submitted now are part of the first Folder.
+Returns the currently submitted fields, filenames and size, this is the only interface giving back the complete submission status (GET only).

 `/submission/<submission_id>/submit_fields`

-does the submission of the fields that are supported by the node in question and update the selected submission_id (POST only)
+Submits the fields supported by the node and updates the chosen submission_id (POST only).

 `/submission/<submission_id>/add_group`

-adds a group to the list of recipients for the selected submission. group are addressed by their ID (POST only)
+Adds a group to the list of recipients for the selected submission.
+Groups are addressed by their ID (POST only)

 `/submission/<submission_id>/finalize`

-completes the submission in progress, **give to the server the receipt secret** and confirm the receipt (or answer with a part of them). settings dependent.
+Completes the submission in progress, **gives to the client the receipt secret** and confirm the receipt (or answer with a part of them). settings dependent.
 (POST only)